jithinofficials-sketch/TEST/README.md

 });
 ```

 The fix is to store a one-time billing state at initiation.
-The return URL carries only `state`.
-The callback consumes the state atomically and writes entitlements from the stored state, not from query params.
+The return URL carries only `shop` and `state`.
+The callback verifies that Shopify activated the expected subscription, consumes the state atomically, and writes entitlements from the stored state, not from query params.

 ### #281 Client-controlled subscription price, interval, and trial duration reach Shopify